Growth and development

 Weather and crop damage

-- Assessing hail damage in corn and soybeans, Assessing hail damage and making replant decisions can be difficult, with many variables to consider on your way to making a final decision.
-Crop News, 2012.
+Assessing hail damage and making replant decisions can be difficult, with many variables to consider on your way to making a final decision.
+2014.